ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/express-packages.md

 * A running Express application with a connection to your database
 * Models, to work with your database using JavaScript
-* Initialisation of the `forest-express-[mongoose/sequelize]` package to start Forest Admin in your project.
+* Initialization of the `forest-express-[mongoose/sequelize]` package to start Forest Admin in your project.

-## Initialise ForestAdmin
+## Initialize ForestAdmin

-Let's walkthrough the following snippet to understand how to initialise Forest Admin in an Express project:
+Let's walkthrough the following snippet to understand how to initialize Forest Admin in an Express project:

 {% tabs %}
 {% tab title="forest-express-sequelize" %}